koszeggy/KGySoft.CoreLibraries/KGySoft.CoreLibraries/.nuspec/readme.txt

 GitHub: https://github.com/koszeggy/KGySoft.CoreLibraries

 KGy SOFT Core Libraries features high-performance and handy general libraries.
-Many of them aims to replace some existing API of the original .NET framework with a more efficient version.
+Many of them aim to replace existing APIs of the original .NET framework with more efficient versions.

 Among others:
 - Useful extensions for simple types, collections, and others